 The path forward

-This assessment culminates in a set of recommendations and a proposed path forward aimed at significantly narrowing racial gaps in business ownership, revenue, and employment across all of L.A.
-County within the next five years, with the long-term goal of closing the racial gaps.
+This assessment culminates in a set of recommendations and a proposed path forward aimed at significantly narrowing racial gaps in business ownership, revenue, and employment across all of St. Louis within the next five years, with the long-term goal of closing the racial gaps.
 There is an opportunity to meet small businesses owned by people of color where they are, provide them with capital, services, and opportunities that have a transformational impact on their businesses, and create wealth and vibrancy in their communities.